-Welcome to the King County Office of Public Defense (OPD).
+Welcome to the King County Department of Public Defense (DPD).
 We provide legal help to people who are accused of a crime and cannot afford an attorney.
 We also provide legal help to people who cannot afford an attorney and are facing certain other matters such as juvenile dependency, civil commitment, or civil contempt.

-To find out if you qualify for OPD services see who we serve.
+Anyone facing a criminal charge, civil commitment, or a dependency proceeding - and who is found to be income-eligible - is entitled to a public defender, as are children facing contempt of court in truancy proceedings.
+To find out if you qualify for DPD services see who we serve.
 Here is where to find out how to get an attorney.
-Even if you do not qualify for help from OPD, you can still find out about other local low-cost legal resources on our web site.
+Even if you do not qualify for help from DPD, you can still find out about other local low-cost legal resources on our web site.